chaosparrot/parrot.py/docs/TUTORIAL_MODE.md

 In the mode_tutorial_f.py example, you can see the detect_inside_screen function.
 Here you can give your topleft coordinates ( x an y ) and the width and height of the box you want to detect.
 In this case, we use the topleft coordinate of the screen ( 0, 0 ) and detect a box 400 pixels wide and 400 pixels down.

-Using speech recognition ( uses mode_tutorial_g.py )
+Using speech recognition ( WINDOWS ONLY - uses mode_tutorial_g.py )
 ----

 There is another way to connect sounds with actions, and that is through speech recognition.
 This uses the dragonfly and windows speech recognition api that you might have installed and configured.
 Speech recognition is very powerful, and allows you to map your voice commands to actions with relative accuracy without having to do manual sound training in Parrot.py.

-Before you try out speech recognition, make sure to change the SPEECH_RECOGNITION_ENABLED to True in the config/config.py file.
+Before you try out speech recognition, make sure to add SPEECH_RECOGNITION_ENABLED=True in the data/code/config.py file.
 In the mode_tutorial_g.py file, I have added two speech commands.
 They can be read in the part annotated with A. These two commands will press a and b respectively, but the last command will also toggle speech recognition off.

 On top of that, you will notice a handle_sound and a handle_speech area.
 Parrot.py allows you to recognize the speech recognition in unison with regular sounds, however, these can usually conflict with one another.